Nick Yelloly

-Nicholas Jon Yelloly (born 3 December 1990 in Stafford, England) is a British professional racing driver, and BMW Motorsport works driver.
-He is also currently a test and simulator driver for the Aston Martin F1 team.
+Nicholas Jon Yelloly (born 3 December 1990) is a British racing driver who competes in the IMSA SportsCar Championship for Meyer Shank Racing and the European Le Mans Series for Inter Europol Competition as a factory driver for Acura.

+Yelloly is also a test and simulator driver for the Aston Martin team in Formula One.

 Early career

 Karting

 Yelloly made his karting début in September 2005.
 After competing in Junior TKM Intermediate in 2006, Yelloly moved up to ICA in 2007, finishing 15th.
 Yelloly moved into the Super 1 National KF1 Championship in 2008, and finished in eighth position in the championship.

 Formula Renault UK

 Yelloly moved into the Formula Renault UK Winter Series in 2008 and finished fourteenth with points-scoring finishes in each of the four races with Fortec Competition.
 In 2009, Yelloly switched to the Hitech Junior Team, to contest a full season of Formula Renault UK.
 He had twelve point-scoring finishes on his way to nineteenth place in the championship and seventh in the Graduate Cup.

 Yelloly remained in the series with the newly renamed Atech Grand Prix team.
 He improved to seventh place in the championship, with three podiums and a win at season finale in Brands Hatch.